ethereum/consensus-specs/specs/networking/p2p-interface.md

 There are two primary global topics used to propagate beacon blocks and aggregate attestations to all nodes on the network.
 Their `TopicName`s are:

-- `beacon_block` - This topic is used solely for propagating new beacon blocks to all nodes on the networks.
-Blocks are sent in their entirety.
-Clients MUST validate the block proposer signature before forwarding it across the network.
+- `beacon_block` - This topic is used solely for propagating new signed beacon blocks to all nodes on the networks.
+Signed blocks are sent in their entirety.
+The following validations MUST pass before forwarding the `signed_beacon_block` on the network
+    - The proposer signature, `signed_beacon_block.signature` is valid.
+    - The block is not from a future slot -- i.e. validate that `signed_beacon_block.message.slot < current_slot` (a client MAY queue future blocks for processing at the appropriate slot).
 - `beacon_aggregate_and_proof` - This topic is used to propagate aggregated attestations (as `AggregateAndProof`s) to subscribing nodes (typically validators) to be included in future blocks.
 The following validations MUST pass before forwarding the `aggregate_and_proof` on the network.
     - The aggregate attestation defined by `hash_tree_root(aggregate_and_proof.aggregate)` has _not_ already been seen (via aggregate gossip, within a block, or through the creation of an equivalent aggregate locally).
     - The block being voted for (`aggregate_and_proof.aggregate.data.beacon_block_root`) passes validation.